FullStackWithLawrence/azureml-example/docs/AZURE_ACCOUNT_SETUP.md

 This guide walks you through setting up a complete Azure environment from scratch to run AutomatedML jobs successfully.
 Follow these steps in order to avoid common quota and configuration issues.

+**Note: This guide uses a combination of both web console steps, and also command-line interface instructions.**

 ## 🚀 Step 1: Create Azure Account

 ### New Users